Social Justice at St Mary's

 Matthew Talbot Hostel, Woolloomooloo

-For eight years senior students, accompanied by a teacher, have been Thursday afternoon volunteers in the dining room at the Matt Talbot Hostel in Woollomooloo.
+For nine years senior students, accompanied by a teacher, have been Thursday afternoon volunteers in the dining room at the Matt Talbot Hostel in Woollomooloo.
 The work involves tasks such as clearing plates, cups, and cutlery, and cleaning tables and chairs at the conclusion of the meal.

 The Hostel provides free breakfasts and lunches, plus an inexpensive dinner, 365 days a year to men who are living rough or who are homeless.